Ireneroldan/isdi-bootcamp-202402/staff/irene-roldan/project/doc/README.md

 [Figma](https://www.figma.com/file/eu5ckftACDFTGujr1UL9lF/Proyecto-isdi?type=design&mode=design&t=wiiC8brQOOJODEYf-0)

 ## Technical description
-- Create task lists
-- Create new boards
+- Create new boards and the possibity to delete them (only if no asigned users)
 - Share the boards with other users
+- Create tasks and the possibility to delete them
-- Assign team members to tasks
+- Assign team members to tasks(via email)
-- Track task progress with percentage
-- Change the states of tasks to to-do, doing, review and done
+- Change the states of tasks to columns named to-do, doing, review and done
+- The tasks of the done column can be archived

 v0.1
 - Chat with team users